-Electronic Engineering Engineering Management Software Project Management Cyber Security Project Management Project Management
+Engineering Management Software Project Management Cyber Security Project Management Project Management Advanced Electronic and Electrical Engineering Biomedical Engineering Smart Power Systems Microwave and Optical Fibre Communications

-5.1 Programme Schedule
+5.1 Course Schedule

-Normal Part-time students normally attend one day per week during term time.
+Part-time students normally attend one day per week during term time.
 Students can take the optional modules either in their first year or their second year or in both years.
 Students will normally do the independent project during their second year.

-ISG and computer science CPD Part-time students will spread their studies over a period of between three and five years.
+ISG and Computer Science CPD (Continuing Professional Development) part-time students will spread their studies over a period of between three and five years.

-Exams are always held during the third term (typically during the latter half of May).
+Exams are held during the third term (typically during April/May for September-starts; during January for January-starts).
 We recommend that you immediately blank out this entire period in your diaries.
 This is particularly important for part-time students who may have very significant work pressures.